 Furthermore, the unit is mostly made from powder-coated heavy-duty steel with minimal plastic components.
 This makes them extremely durable and they definitely don’t feel like they could break anytime soon!

-If you’re from the UK, then the Powerblock Sports (you can find the cheapest price here) are more cost-effective than the Elites since they don’t need to be imported from third-party sellers.
+If you’re from the UK, then the Powerblock Sports are more cost-effective than the Elites since they don’t need to be imported from third-party sellers.

 You can go to my comparison post if you can’t decide between the PowerBlock vs Bowflex adjustable dumbbells.